Bhoyar3/Hangman-Game/README.md

 1. Save the source file hangman.py
 in your project folder.
 2. Open a terminal or command prompt in that folder.
-Run the game using:
+Run the game using: https://github.com/Bhoyar3/Hangman-Game/blob/main/hangman_game.py python hangman.py Save the source file **[hangman.py](./hangman.py)** in your project folder.

-python hangman.py

 3. Guess one letter at a time (or try the full word).